youndon/Flares/src/main/kotlin/AtlasBox/Theory Regexps basics.md

 How do such patterns look?
 Well, at first, they may seem confusing, look, for example, at `\d+(\.\d)?` or `[a-zA-Z]`.
 And they're often substantially longer.
 We'll start with the basics, though.

 Regexps may be regarded as a kind of sublanguage that most programming languages support, but there are some differences in syntax called **"flavors"**.
-In this topic, we will consider **regexps** in isolation from programming languages to understand the general idea.
+In this topic, we will consider **regexps** in isolation from programming languages to understand the FP.general idea.

 While learning this topic, you can visit the [regexp site](https://regex101.com/) to play around with regular expressions from our examples.
 Choose **PCRE** as the flavor.
 It means **P**erl **C**ompatible **R**egular **E**xpressions which are the most common standard in practice.